 We must also realize that the practice of science is messy.
-Hypotheses are put suggested and tested with understanding changing in fits and starts.
-Usually, the trial and error in research with the repetitive testing are often hidden behind the end products without the public seeing all the required changes along the way.
-With the Covid-19 pandemic, we’re seeing that process in real-time, which means the public has little context for updates in public health guidance.
+Hypotheses are put suggested and tested with an understanding that changes come in fits and starts.
+Usually, the trial and error in research with repetitive testing are often hidden behind the end products without the public seeing all the required changes along the way.
+With the Covid-19 pandemic, we’re seeing that process in real time, which means the public has little context for updates in public health guidance.

 Science education isn’t simply learning new theories.
 It requires us to unlearn our instincts, shedding false beliefs.
 Remember that we never fully unlearn our mistaken intuitions about the world; we just learn to ignore them.
 While you shouldn’t discard an entire belief system over some new piece of scientific evidence, it’s vital to consider new information.